Docs Menu

 Text indexes support $text query operations on on-premises deployments.
 To use $text, you must create a text index.

-Documents in an online shop's clothing collection include a description field that contains a string of text describing each item.
-To find clothes made of silk, create a text index on the description field and run a $text query for documents with the keyword silk.
-The search returns all documents that mention silk in the description field.
+An online shop's clothing collection has a description field that contains a string of text describing each item.
+To find clothes made of "silk", create a text index on description and run a $text query for "silk".
+The search returns all documents mentioning "silk" in description.

-To learn how to create text indexes and use text indexes in specific use cases, see:
+To learn how to create and use text indexes, see:

-For a compound index that includes a text index key along with keys of other types, only the text index field determines whether the index references a document.
-The other keys do not determine whether the index references the documents.
+In a compound index with a text index key and other key types, only the text index field determines whether the index references a document.
+Other keys do not affect document references.

 Text indexes are always sparse.
-When you create a text index, MongoDB ignores the sparse option.
+MongoDB ignores the sparse option when creating text indexes.

-Text indexes have the following storage requirements and performance costs:
+Text indexes have these storage and performance characteristics:

-• Text indexes can take up a large amount of RAM.
-They contain one index entry for each unique post-stemmed word in each indexed field for each document inserted.
+• Text indexes can consume significant RAM.
+They contain one index entry for each unique stemmed word in each indexed field for each document.

-• Building a text index is similar to building a large multikey index but takes longer than building a simple ordered (scalar) index on the same data.
+• Building a text index is similar to building a large multikey index but takes longer than building an ordered (scalar) index on the same data.

-• Text indexes impact write performance because MongoDB must add an index entry for each unique post-stemmed word in each indexed field of each new source document.
+• Text indexes impact write performance because MongoDB must add an index entry for each unique stemmed word in each indexed field of new documents.

-• Text indexes store individual words of a text string.
-They do not store phrases or information about the proximity of words in the documents.
-As a result, queries that specify multiple words run faster when the entire collection fits in RAM.
+• Text indexes store individual words, not multi-word strings or word proximity information.
+Queries with multiple words run faster when the entire collection fits in RAM.

 Back